Weir Group to invest £70m in Malaysia

 The foundry and machine shop will expand Weir's production of high-quality castings, while the rubber line will increase the group's ability to meet growing demand for Linatex products.

-Linatex is a 95% natural rubber product used in the mining industry.'Crucial role'
+Linatex is a 95% natural rubber product used in the mining industry.

 The move was welcomed by Mr Cameron following a meeting with the Malaysian prime minister.